niftools/blender_niftools_addon/docs/development/design.rst

    feature's implementation, make a note of it in ``docs/development/design.rst``.

-3. Write feature data and code on nif level:
+3. Write feature test data and test code on nif level:

    - Create a nif (say in nifskope, or with the old blender nif scripts) and save it as ``test/nif/blabla.nif``.
 Take care to